 The compression area warms up the impacted area and regulates blood flow which helps ease the pain, the main reason to wear knee sleeves.

 Benefits of Knee Sleeves

 Your knee is the largest joint of your body.
-If you have pain in your knees, you can benefit from using knee sleeves even while doing simple activities like walking, gardening etc. Using knee sleeves helps to support your knees and prevents future injuries.
+If you have pain in your knees, you can benefit from using knee sleeves even while doing simple activities like walking, gardening etc. Using crossfit knee sleeves helps to support your knees and prevents future injuries.